 She did so and I headed straight for the kitchen.
 I shut the windows, eyes peeled towards the back garden.
-Within a minute, Wynona and Jessie joined me.
+Within a minute, Wynona and Jesse joined me.

 “Tristan?
 What’s going on?”
-Jessie’s eyes were blue and wide.
+Jesse’s eyes were blue and wide.

 A figure appeared in the distance in the garden.
 I nodded my head towards it, “That.”

 I tightened the grip of my wand.
-Wynona and Jessie readied theirs.
+Wynona and Jesse readied theirs.

 “Are the others safe?”
-Jessie asked, eyes glued to the figure that was beginning to approach.
+Jesse asked, eyes glued to the figure that was beginning to approach.